gzepr/monday-party/README.md

     Everyday work makes me busy
     Looking for sex makes me busy
-    News of the wold make me busy
+    News of the world make me busy
     It's seems that life is easy

     I'm entertained, and hours